The Hicks Family

 Somehow, he re-enlisted and became a private in the 17th Battalion, Notts & Derby Regiment.
 His new service number was 30526.
 Sadly, he also died in France on 3 Sept 1916.
 There is no known grave but his name is listed on the Thiepval memorial.
 His name is also listed on the Midland Railway war memorial on Midland Road.

-Lawrence’s name was later added to the headstone.
+Lawrence’s name was later added to the headstone of his parents.